List of Family Affairs characters: Pete Callan

 Peter "Pete" Callan was played by David Easter from September 1997 until the character was killed off in September 2005.
 As Maria Simons's (Annie Miles) callous former husband he is disliked by most of her friends: the Hart and Gates families, and their associates.
 Nevertheless, he takes over running local bar restaurant The Lock where they all regularly hang out.
 In an attempt to force Pete out of The Lock, Maria hires two thugs to threaten him into leaving.
 They beat him up and leave him in a coma, but he remains in Charnham.
 Pete develops an enmity with Roy Farmer (Miles Petit) and later develops similar rivalries with his employee Josh Matthews (Terry Burns) and Josh's father Dave (Richard Hawley).

 In 1998, Pete starts dating Claire Toomey (Tina Hall) and they soon get married.
 He bonds with her twin children Ewan and Stella, although he is violent towards Claire.
 In January 1999, a mentally unbalanced Roy kidnaps and threatens to murder Claire.
 When Claire defends Roy, Pete beats her and she leaves Charnham.
 Pete becomes close to Julie-Ann Jones (Chloe Howman) and almost sleeps with her.
-Julie-Ann's mother realizes what could have happened and informs Pete that he is Julie-Ann's father.
+Julie-Ann's mother realises what could have happened and informs Pete that he is Julie-Ann's father.
 Easter told Sue Malins from Soaplife that "Pete always regrets that Julie-Ann came into his life a fully grown woman and that he missed out on her childhood years."